Shadows Fall: The War Within (2004–2006)

-Shadows Fall released its fourth studio album The War Within on September 21, 2004.
-It was the first release to enter the Billboard 200 for the band at number 20, and peaked at number one on the Top Independent albums chart.
+The band were selected to headline the first Strhess tour in early 2004.
+Shadows Fall then released its fourth studio album The War Within on September 21, 2004.
+It was the first release to enter the Billboard 200 for the band at number 20 and peaked at number one on the Top Independent albums chart.
 In promotion for the album, Shadows Fall released four music videos over the course of one year; "The Power of I and I", "What Drives the Weak", "Inspiration on Demand", and "Enlightened By the Cold".
-The song "What Drives the Weak" received a Grammy Award nomination for Best Metal Performance in 2006, however the award went to Slipknot for the song "Before I Forget".
+The song "What Drives the Weak" garnered the band their first Grammy Award nomination for Best Metal Performance in 2006 at the 48th Annual Grammy Awards, though the award went to Slipknot for the song "Before I Forget".
 "The Light That Blinds" was featured in the video game Guitar Hero II.
 Wade Kergan of AllMusic praised the album stating the band has "grown beyond the confines of the metal-loving hardcore crowd anyway, with more in common now with the classic thrash of Metallica than the metal-tinged hardcore of Coalesce".
-In support of the album the band once again performed on Ozzfest, but this time as a mainstage act.
-As of 2008, the album has sold almost 400,000 copies in the United States.

-Shadows Fall released its first DVD The Art of Touring in November 2005.
+A reviewer for Ultimate Guitar game the album a 10/10 stating “This album in one day changed the way that I personally look at metal.
+I knew this record had potential to be great and I was right.”
+Later that year, they embarked on a tour alongside Damageplan in support of the The War Within.
+In 2005, the band once again performed on Ozzfest, but this time as a mainstage act.Shadows Fall released its first DVD The Art of Touring in November 2005.
 The DVD included a live concert, backstage footage, and six music videos.
-The band released its final CD on Century Media Records, titled Fallout from the War on June 13, 2006.
+The band released its final release on Century Media Records, titled Fallout from the War on June 13, 2006.
 Released as a compilation album, it debuted at number 83 on the Billboard 200.
-Fallout from the War included tracks recorded for The War Within that did not make it on to the album, b-sides, re-recordings, and cover songs.
+Fallout from the War included tracks recorded for The War Within that did not make it on to the album, B-sides, re-recordings, and cover songs.
 David Jeffries of AllMusic claimed the album is "a great informal introduction to the ferocious and melodic witches' brew Shadows Fall always seems to nail."
+They then headlined the Strhess tour once again with Poison The Well providing support.